APOLLO KITCHENS PURCHASE ORDERS ARE SUBJECT TO THE FOLLOWING TERMS AND CONDITIONS

 “Consumer” means a consumer within the meaning of section 3 of the Australian Consumer Law.

-“Purchase Order” means the purchase order between the Purchaser and Customer to which these terms and conditions relate.
+“Purchase Order” means the purchase order between the Purchaser and Supplier to which these terms and conditions relate.

-2. Acknowledgement The Customer shall promptly in writing acknowledge acceptance of the Purchaser’s Order.
-Objections, if any, must be raised by the Customer before proceeding to execute the Order.
+The Supplier shall promptly in writing acknowledge acceptance of the Purchaser’s Order.
+Objections, if any, must be raised by the Supplier before proceeding to execute the Order.

-3. Inconsistent Terms In the event that any invoice or other document forwarded to the Purchaser by the Customer contains anything inconsistent with these terms and conditions, such document and any goods which it accompanies are only accepted by the Purchaser on the express understanding that these terms and conditions are to prevail in all cases.
+In the event that any invoice or other document forwarded to the Purchaser by the Supplier contains anything inconsistent with these terms and conditions, such document and any goods which it accompanies are only accepted by the Purchaser on the express understanding that these terms and conditions are to prevail in all cases.

 (a) comply in all respects with the description set out on the Purchase Order;